APDL-DynamoIR/apdl-dev/README.md

 This binary direct serialization is designed to be the focal method for sharing APDL data.
-Other formats (like XML and RDF) will be supported if they behave in client-server and per-to-peer scenarios similarly to binary serialization.
+Other formats (like XML and RDF) will be supported if they behave in client-server and peer-to-peer scenarios similarly to binary serialization.